MaorBezalel/real-estate-smart-agent/README.md

 ## 🎈 Features <a name="features"></a>

 - [x] Search for estates for rent or purchase
+- [x] Data live updates without the need to refresh/reload the page.
-- [x] Use url query params to search for estates
+- [x] Ability to use URL query params to search for estates
 - [x] Filter results by price and date
 - [x] Highlight new and updated results
 - [x] Redirect to original post on Yad2